Your finance team runs Edinburgh on Odoo, but August's festival cash never reconciles

 Exactly what you get

 A general ledger that holds your asset-management and festival accounting in one place, with multi-entity consolidation, ticketing and casual-payroll feeds, and per-venue margin reporting.
 You also get the integrations that join the systems Edinburgh businesses usually run apart, plus an architecture that survives August.
-This sits alongside your accounting software, inventory management, and business intelligence dashboards rather than trying to replace all of them at once.
+This sits alongside your accounting software, inventory management, and business intelligence (BI) dashboards rather than trying to replace all of them at once.

 How to choose a developer in Edinburgh